A Gourmet Night at The Castlefield Theatre

 The first meal was a duo of Duck & Purple Vichoise.
-We loved this meal because it brought lovely change of pace to normal knife and fork eating.
-The long shot glass was full of delicious Purple Vichoise followed by a rounded bowl of Duck Vichoise that had a really smooth aftertaste.
+We loved this meal because it brought a lovely change of pace to normal knife and fork eating.
+The long-shot glass was full of delicious Purple Vichoise followed by a rounded bowl of Duck Vichoise that had a really smooth aftertaste.

 2nd Course: Pasta

 The second plate was in a very unique bowl, definitely a conversation piece.
 At the delicate bottom of this great piece of glasswork was a balance of colourful pasta and warm tomato sauce.
 After the Lobster Sombrerino Butter Leek Mirin & Organic Beef Agniolotti, this made a perfect lead-in for the entrée of the meal.
 Each bite was smooth, delicious, and had different hints of its various ingredients.
 The dish was finished in quick succession, however the meal was not.
 Who thought that it would get better?
 We didn’t, but it did.